-It is a New York State (NYS) University Police Department mandate to protect all members of the Morrisville State College community by preventing and prosecuting bias or hate crimes that occur within the College jurisdiction.
+It is a New York State (NYS) University Police Department mandate to protect all members of the SUNY Morrisville community by preventing and prosecuting bias or hate crimes that occur within the College jurisdiction.
 Hate crimes, also called bias crimes or bias-related crimes, are criminal activity motivated by the perpetrator's bias or attitude toward or against an individual or group based on perceived or actual personal characteristics, such as race, color, religion, national origin, sex, sexual orientation, age, or individuals with disabilities.
 Hate/bias crimes have received ongoing attention, including the passage of the Federal Hate/Bias Crime Reporting Act of 1990 and the New York State Hate Crimes Act of 2000 (Penal Law Article 485).
 Copies of the relevant New York State law are available in the office of the NYS University Police Department.
 Penalties for bias-related crimes are very serious and range from fines to imprisonment for lengthy periods, depending on the nature of the underlying criminal offense, the use of violence or previous convictions of the offender.
 Perpetrators who are students will also be subject to College judicial affairs disciplinary procedures where sanctions including expulsion are possible.
 In addition to trying to prevent and prosecuting hate/bias crimes, the NYS University Police Department assist in addressing biasrelated activities that do not rise to the level of crime.
-These activities referred to as bias incidents and defined by the NYS University Police Department as acts of bigotry, harassment, or intimidation directed at a member of a group within the Morrisville State College community based on race, color, religion, national origin, sex, sexual orientation, age, or individuals with disabilities may be addressed through the State University's Discrimination Complaint Procedure or the College judicial system.
-Bias incidents can be reported to the Director of Human Resources/ Affirmative Action and Title IX Coordinator, Sarah G Steele, located in the Human Resources Office, 1st floor of the Whipple Administration Building, Morrisville State College, Morrisville, N.Y.
-13408, 315-684-6038 or via email at steelesg@morrisville.edu.
-If you are a victim or witness to a hate/bias crime at the College, report it to the NYS University Police Department immediately by calling (315) 684-6410, by using a blue light phone or any available telephone, or stop by the University Police Office in Brooks Hall.
+These activities referred to as bias incidents and defined by the NYS University Police Department as acts of bigotry, harassment, or intimidation directed at a member of a group within the SUNY Morrisville community based on race, color, religion, national origin, sex, sexual orientation, age, or individuals with disabilities may be addressed through the State University's Discrimination Complaint Procedure or the College judicial system.
+Bias incidents can be reported to the Title IX Coordinator, Marquis Bennett, located in the EOP office, 1st floor Library, SUNY Morrisville, Morrisville, N.Y.
+13408, 315-684-6075 or via email at bennetml@morrisville.edu.
+If you are a victim or witness to a hate/bias crime at the College, report it to the NYS University Police Department immediately by calling 315-684-6410, by using a blue light phone or any available telephone, or stop by the University

+Police Office in Brooks Hall.
 The NYS University Police Department will investigate and follow the appropriate procedures.
-Victims of bias crime or bias incidents can avail themselves of counseling and support services from the College or receive information regarding resources available in the community, by calling the Student Health and Counseling Services Center at (315) 684-6078.
-Information on security procedures and crime statistics is available by contacting the NYS University Police Department at (315) 684-6410 or on their website.
+Victims of bias crime or bias incidents can avail themselves of counseling and support services from the College or receive information regarding resources available in the community, by calling the Student Health and Counseling Services Center at 315-684-6078.
+Information on security procedures and crime statistics is available by contacting the NYS University Police Department at 315-684-6410 or on their website.